Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

-The overall rendering pipeline is realized by harvesting the power of OpenGL and the flexible third-party implemented rendering library Panda3D~\cite{goslin2004panda3d}, which is a python-based mature rendering engine with realistic rendering results.
-In the meanwhile, generating such vivid images from the endoscope can largely facilitate the research on image-based perception algorithms, such as video features extraction, surgical scene segmentation and action recognition, bridging the gap between the virtual environment and the real world.
+Notably, the proposed pipeline can not only improve the rendering realism for human interaction, but also can largely facilitate the further research on image-based perception and sim-to-real tasks, such as visual reinforcement learning~\cite{scheikl2022sim}, surgical scene segmentation and action recognition, bridging the gap between the virtual environment and the real world.